MattechLab/monalisa/docs/rst/mitosis_prepare_data.rst

     temp_roi = roipoly;

-Here an images of reconstruction estimation will be shown and you can select the ROI based on it.
+Here an estimation of the reconstructed image will be shown and you can select the ROI based on it.

 .. image:: ../images/mitosius/select_roi.png